 I noted a few weeks back (right here) that WWE was looking to sign up former wXw champion WALTER to an NXT contract, could this be a way to sweeten the deal for him?

 SmackDown Live Major Changes When It Moves To Fox

-SmackDown Live will be moving to the Fox network on October 4th next year, and from recent reports, some major changes could be happening to the show.
+SmackDown Live will be moving to the Fox network on October 4th next year.
+From recent reports, some major changes could be happening to the show.

-The Wrestling Observer is reporting that Fox officials want more of a sports direction to the show and less of a comedy aspect.
-This is because Fox will have a new sports block of programming running from Thursday to Sunday in 2019 and want to do a lot of cross-promoting between the shows in that block.
+The Wrestling Observer is reporting that Fox officials want more of a sports direction to the show.
+It is less of a comedy aspect.
+This is because Fox will have a new sports block of programming running from Thursday to Sunday in 2019.
+They want to do a lot of cross-promoting between the shows in that block.
 They would like sports stars and personalities on various shows in the block to appear on other shows to help push that block.